Read this guide if you’re keen to know the top 9 benefits of drinking filtered tap water in your home.

 You’re here to learn about the benefits of a water filtration system, but for the sake of a balanced argument, we have to share the setbacks, too.

-Some of the biggest setbacks of owning a water filtration system are:
+Some of the biggest setbacks of owning a filtered water system are:

-- Limited contaminant removal – Unless you go for a reverse osmosis system (which is about 3x the price of a standard filter and wastes water), you probably won’t find a filter that can remove everything from your drinking water.
+- Limited contaminant removal – Unless you go for a reverse osmosis system (which is about 3x the price of a standard filter and wastes water), you probably won’t find a filter that can remove everything.

 - Potential for bacteria growth.
-Not changing your water filters on time increases the risk of bacteria and microscopic organisms growing in the media.
+Not changing your water filters on time increases the risk of bacteria growing in the media.

 ❔ Benefits Of A Water Filter: FAQ